-- Officials from D&E, Tjeter Vizion (which provides social services and a 3.4.4 shelter for vulnerable children, youth and women in the city of Elbasan45), NISMA ARSIS, an NGO '... specializing in the social support of children, youth and families that are in difficulty or danger or vulnerable situation and in the advocacy of their rights'46, and the General Directorate of State Police Anti-trafficking Office told the Home Office FFM 2022 team that re-trafficking occurred, especially when individuals did not continue with support programmes (which are usually accessed by women), if services and support were inadequate, inappropriate or lacked capacity, or if the victim's expectation of support was too high or unrealistic47.
-An official from Caritas Albania stated that '... when the economic situation and integration process is not going well, then it is very easy to re-enter trafficking.48 An official from D&E stated that those with mental health issues were at greater risk of being re-trafficked49. - 3.4.5 Brikena Puka of Vatra told the Home Office FFM 2022 that, to prevent retrafficking, they continued to follow-up and offer support even after women had left their service.
-The same source noted that about 2% of beneficiaries (it was not clear what this percentage amounted to in absolute numbers) who left the programme said they did not want any further contact, but that Vatra did not know if this was because they had been re-trafficked or because they were 'just living their own life.'
-However, they suspected at least one former VOT, who had left their programme after 6 months, had
+Officials from D&E, Tjeter Vizion (which provides social services and a 7.4.4 shelter for vulnerable children, youth and women in the city of Elbasan), NISMA ARSIS, an NGO '... specializing in the social support of children, youth and families that are in difficulty or danger or vulnerable situation and in the advocacy of their rights'46, and the General Directorate of State Police Anti-trafficking Office told the Home Office FFM 2022 team that re-trafficking occurred, especially when individuals did not continue with support programmes (which are usually accessed by women), if services and support were inadequate, inappropriate or lacked capacity, or if the victim's expectation of support was too high or unrealistic.
+An official from Caritas Albania stated that '... when the economic situation and integration process is not going well, then it is very easy to re-enter trafficking.
+An official from D&E stated that those with mental health issues were at greater risk of being

+&lt;sup>43 Home Office, 'Report of a FFM, October 2022' (page 12), December 2022

-44 Davy D, UNICEF, 'Trafficked by someone I know...' (pages 56 and 57), May 2022 45 Home Office, 'Report of a FFM, October 2022' (page 24), December 2022 46 Nisma Arsis, About us - ARSIS (nisma-arsis.org), no date 47 Home Office, 'Report of a FFM, October 2022' (pages 20, 27, 31, 35), December 2022 48 Home Office, 'Report of a FFM, October 2022' (page 51), December 2022 49 Home Office, 'Report of a FFM, October 2022' (page 20), December 2022
+Davy D, UNICEF, 'Trafficked by someone I know...' (pages 56 and 57), May 2022

+&lt;sup>45 Home Office, 'Report of a FFM, October 2022' (page 24), December 2022 re-trafficked.

+Nisma Arsis, About us - ARSIS (nisma-arsis.org), no date

+Home Office, 'Report of a FFM, October 2022' (pages 20, 27, 31, 35), December 2022